Unifying Generative Models with GFlowNets and Beyond: GFlowNet as a Unifying Framework

-Generative adversarial network (GAN) is closely related to EBM \cite{Che2020YourGI}, while its algorithm is more computationally efficient.
-However, though it may look reasonable at first glance, we cannot directly use the discriminator $D(\x)$ as the reward for GFlowNets training.
-If so, at the end of a perfect training, we would get an optimal discriminator $D^*(\x)=\frac{p_d(\x)}{p_d(\x) + p_g(\x)}$ and optimal GFlowNet generator distribution $p_g(\x)\propto D^*(\x)$.
-This cannot induce $p_g(\x)=p_d(\x)$.
-In fact, if $p_g(\x)=p_d(\x)$, we will have $D^*(\x)\equiv 1/2$ and $p_g(\x)=p_d(\x)\equiv \text{constant}$, which is impossible for general data with unbounded support.
-To fill this gap, we instead design the following algorithm that makes much more sense.
+The GAN \citep{Goodfellow2014GenerativeAN} is closely related to EBMs \cite{Che2020YourGI}, while its algorithm is more computationally efficient.
+However, though it may look reasonable at first glance, we cannot directly use the discriminator $D(\x)$ as the reward for GFlowNet training.
+If we did, at the end of perfect training, we would get an optimal discriminator $D^*(\x)=\frac{p^*(\x)}{p^*(\x) + p_T(\x)}$, and the optimized GFlowNet terminating distribution would be $p_T(\x)\propto D^*(\x)$.
+This cannot induce $p_T(\x)=p^*(\x)$.
+In fact, if $p_T(\x)=p^*(\x)$, we will have $D^*(\x)\equiv 1/2$ and $p_T(\x)=p^*(\x)\equiv \text{constant}$, which is impossible for general data with unbounded support.
+To fill this gap, we could instead use the following algorithm.